From protein to allergen: how microbial and host enzymes drive allergy sensitisation in atopic dermatitis

 Geography: Denmark

 Elastin is a structural protein essential for human life.
 It provides the elasticity needed for organs like skin, lungs, and blood vessels, allowing your skin to stretch, your lungs to expand for breathing and your blood to flow smoothly.
 As we age, factors like oxidative stress can make elastin stiffer, reducing the skin’s elasticity and accelerating the aging process.
 This can lead to skin conditions, such as thickening and furrowing or increased fragility.
-This project uses advanced analytical techniques to investigate how oxidative damage affect elastin’s structure and stability, starting with its building block, tropoelastin, and extending to skin elastin.
-Our goal is to understand how these alterations contribute to elastic fiber breakdown and tissue dysfunction.
-Ultimately, this knowledge will help us understand how elastin damage drives disease and tissue degeneration, which could lead to better treatments that protect tissue elasticity and improve overall health.
+Andrea Heinz’ project uses advanced analytical techniques to investigate how oxidative damage affect elastin’s structure and stability, starting with its building block, tropoelastin, and extending to skin elastin.
+The goal is to understand how these alterations contribute to elastic fiber breakdown and tissue dysfunction.
+Ultimately, this knowledge will help them understand how elastin damage drives disease and tissue degeneration, which could lead to better treatments that protect tissue elasticity and improve overall health.

 SERS-Enabled Wound-Sampling Patches for Rapid Infection Monitoring